Trump Rally highlights GOP tension over how to win in 2022 - ExBulletin

 Trump Rally highlights GOP tension over how to win in 2022

-PHOENIX Former President Donald J. Trump returns to Arizona, the birthplace of his political movement, on Saturday to headline a rally in the desert that will be a stark testament to how he uplifted fringe beliefs and politicians who have propagated them even as other Republicans openly fear that voters will end up punishing their party for it.
+FLORENCE, Ariz.
+Former President Donald J. Trump returned to Arizona, the birthplace of his political movement, on Saturday to headline a rally in the desert that was a stark testament to how he uplifted fringe beliefs and politicians who even spread them. while other Republicans openly fear that voters will end up punishing their party for it.

 But as popular as the former president remains at the heart of the GOP base, his involvement in races from Arizona to Pennsylvania and his inability to let go of his defeat by Mr. Biden have veteran Republicans in Washington and beyond. beyond concerned.
 They fear that Mr. Trump will jeopardize their chances in what should be a very advantageous political climate, with Democrats deeply divided on their political program and Americans taking a generally pessimistic view of Mr. Bidens’ leadership a year after the start of his presidency.